 A lot of trip hop music from the Bristol scene in the UK.
 Pretty music any orchestral music now.
 Of course, I love John Williams’ work.
 Indiana Jones and all that.
 I am inspired by anything and everything to be honest.
 I think the only thing I’ve never really understood is modern jazz.
 It’s not that I can’t appreciate it.
 It’s fantastic in a live setting and the musicianship is absolutely incredible, but as far as listening to it at home, I've never gotten it.
 That's about the only thing that hasn't been an influence.

-Watch Dynasty on the CW every Wednesdays at 9/8c.
+Watch Dynasty on the CW every Wednesday at 9/8c.
 Stream Errol Morris' mini-series, Wormwood on Netflix now.